South Jordan Divorce Lawyer

 At Carr | Woodall, we are committed to providing compassionate and trustworthy legal services to help families navigate the complexities of divorce while safeguarding the well-being of their children.

-Call Call Carr | Woodall today at (801) 988-9400 or contact us online to get started with a consultation.
+Call Carr | Woodall today or contact us online to get started with a consultation.

 Divorce Lawyers That Take the Time to Strategize

 Too many lawyers are reactive rather than proactive.
-They lack a strategy and pleadings are often prepared and filed without any significant purpose.
+They lack a strategy, and pleadings are often prepared and filed without any significant purpose.
 Developing a strategy is a key ingredient to success.
 While the divorce progresses, the strategy may evolve or change.
 Before filing for divorce, we meet with each client to develop a strategy for the case.

 Filing for Divorce

-Moving out doesn’t mean you are legally separated.
+Moving out does not mean you are legally separated.
 It also doesn’t mean that you have abandoned your property.
 You are married until a court enters a Decree of Divorce.
 A divorce is initiated by filing a Complaint in District Court.
 The person filing is the Petitioner.
 The Complaint will be served with a Summons on the Respondent.
 The Respondent has 21 days to file an answer.

 In cases where a conflict is anticipated, the filing party may also file a motion for temporary orders to address custody, property, and financial issues.
 If domestic violence has been committed, attempted, or threatened, protective orders may be entered immediately.